jethornton/flexgui/docs_flex/source/coordinates.rst

 Coordinate System Touchoff
 --------------------------

-To touch-off an axis, use a QPushButton and QLineEdit to set the touch-off value
+To touch-off an axis, use a QPushButton and QLineEdit to set the touch-off value.
+Optionally you can have a QComboBox to select the Coordinate System to touch off to.

 .. csv-table:: Coordinate System Touch Off Controls
    :width: 100%